watertap-org/watertap/docs/technical_reference/flowsheets/extended_BSM2.rst

 Degrees of Freedom
 ------------------
-The following variables must be specified by the user to run the BSM2 flowsheet:
+The following variables are initially specified for simulating the Extended BSM2 flowsheet (i.e., degrees of freedom = 0):
     * feed water conditions (flow, temperature, pressure, component concentrations, and alkalinity)
     * volume of activated sludge reactors
     * component injection rates for aerobic reactors